AliyanChanegaon/Frontend-Engineer-Coding-Task/README.md

 4. Replace the existing API key with the API key you received via email from OpenCageData.
 The API key is typically passed as a parameter when making API requests.

-5. Save the changes to the `leaflet-map.tsx` file.

-// my-app/src/components/maps/leaflet-map.tsx

-// ... other imports ...

-const API_KEY = 'YOUR_OCD_API_KEY'; // Replace this with your actual API key

-// ... rest of the code ...

-export default LeafletMap;

 <h1>Objectives of Contact Page</h1>